Medically reviewed by Drugs.com. Last updated on Dec 4, 2023.

 A laparoscopic oophorectomy is surgery to remove one or both of your ovaries.
-Your healthcare provider will use a laparoscope (a thin tube with a light and tiny video camera on the end) and small tools to remove your ovaries.
-He may use a robot (machine) that has mechanical arms to operate the tools.
+Your surgeon will use a laparoscope (a thin tube with a light and tiny video camera on the end) and small tools to remove your ovaries.
+He or she may use a robot (machine) that has mechanical arms to operate the tools.
 This is called a robotic-assisted laparoscopic oophorectomy.

 How do I prepare for a laparoscopic oophorectomy?

 Your surgeon will talk to you about how to prepare for surgery.
 He or she may tell you not to eat or drink anything after midnight on the day of your surgery.
 He or she will tell you what medicines to take or not take on the day of your surgery.
 You may need to stop taking blood thinners, aspirin, or NSAIDs several days before surgery.
 You may need blood tests, an x-ray, CT scan, or ultrasound before surgery.
 Arrange for someone to drive you home when you are discharged.

 What will happen during a laparoscopic oophorectomy?

 - You will be given general anesthesia to keep you asleep and free from pain during surgery.
 Your surgeon will make an incision in your belly button and insert a laparoscope.
 A laparoscope is a long metal tube with a light and camera on the end.
 Your surgeon will also insert other tools through 2 to 3 smaller incisions made at different places on your abdomen.
 The abdomen will then be inflated with a gas (carbon dioxide).
 This lifts your abdomen away from your organs and gives your surgeon more space to work.